learn-co-students/dc-web-062419/52-Actions-Reducers/README.md

 ### What do we need to build?
-- Store
+X Store
-- State that lives inside the store
+X State that lives inside the store
-- Read from the store
+X Read from the store
-- Tell store when to change state (Dispatch -> Action)
-- Tell the store how to udpate state (Action/oldState -> Reducer -> newState)
+X Tell store when to change state (Dispatch -> Action) X Tell the store how to update state (Action/oldState -> Reducer -> newState)

 Creating our redux store: